On yer e-bike: 3 of Newcastle's best e-cycling routes

 With 19 bike hire stations throughout the Newcastle CBD, Honeysuckle, Newcastle West, Wickham, The Junction and Bar Beach, finding a bike and getting to your meeting, lunch date or next nightspot has never been easier.

 Cycling is an excellent way to get around, save money, keep fit and reduce your impact on the environment.
 A bike trip of less than 5km can be even quicker than taking the car.
-Many of the key attraction in Newcastle are within a short bike trip of each other.
+Many of the key attractions in Newcastle are within a short bike trip of each other.

 Join a tour